AvtsVivek/LearnVsExt/src/tasks/418800-CreateOptionsPage/ReadMe.md

 ## Introduces DialogPage for Options Grid

+1. In Visual Studio there are two main ways to maintain user preferences.
+The Tools > Options pages allow users to set their own values for many different kinds of settings, both general and language-specific.
+User settings allow users to specify general Visual Studio configuration properties.
+For more information about options pages, see [Options and options pages](https://learn.microsoft.com/en-us/visualstudio/extensibility/internals/options-and-options-pages).
+For more information about user settings, see [Support for user settings](https://learn.microsoft.com/en-us/visualstudio/extensibility/internals/support-for-user-settings).

-1. This walkthrough creates a simple Tools/Options page that uses a property grid to examine and set properties.
+2. This walkthrough creates a simple Tools/Options page that uses a property grid to examine and set properties.
+This will allow users to set values for different kinds of settings.
+Reading of those values is delt in subsequent examples.

-2. Create a VSIX package.
+3. Create a VSIX package.
 Then add a Package.

 ![Add new package](images/49_50_AddNewPackage.png)